 A survey of developments in Western philosophy and science which influenced the emergence of modern psychology in the second half of the Nineteenth Century.
 Three basic problems are considered: mind-body, epistemology (science of knowledge), and behaviour/motivation/ethics.
 We begin with the ancient Greek philosophers, and then consider the contributions of European scholars from the Fifteenth through Nineteenth Centuries.
 Twentieth Century schools are discussed including: psychoanalysis, functionalism, structuralism, gestalt, behaviourism, and phenomenology.

-Restricted to senior students enrolled in the Specialist/Specialist Co-op programs in Psychology and Mental Health Studies.
-Students enrolled in the Major program in Psychology and Mental Health Studies will be admitted if space permits.
+Priority will be given to third- and fourth-year students in the Specialist/Specialist Co-op programs in Psychology and Mental Health Studies.
+Third- and fourth-year students in the Major programs in Psychology and Mental Health Studies will be admitted as space permits.